 Richard B. Racine

-Richard Racine is Finnegan’s chairman and a member of the firm's management and compensation committees.
-Previously, he served as the managing partner of the firm, and he has also led the firm’s chemical practice group.
-His practice involves virtually all aspects of intellectual property law, with a particular emphasis on district court patent litigation, due diligence investigations, opinion matters, and patent portfolio management.
-He works closely with in-house counsel of major chemical and pharmaceutical corporations in developing and executing strategies that best obtain, protect, and enforce their intellectual property.
+Richard Racine's practice involves virtually all aspects of intellectual property law, with a particular emphasis on district court patent litigation, due diligence investigations, opinion matters, and patent portfolio development and management.
+He works closely with clients in a variety of technologies to develop and execute strategies that best obtain, protect, and enforce their intellectual property.

-He has extensive litigation experience and has had key responsibilities in all aspects of federal district court litigations, from the initial pleading stage through discovery, motions, claim construction, and trial.
-Much of Mr. Racine’s litigation practice involves complex and significant patent infringement disputes.
-For example, he has played lead roles in Abbreviated New Drug Application (ANDA) litigations for blockbuster pharmaceuticals and has a keen understanding of the interplay of the Hatch-Waxman Act, the patent laws, and the Food and Drug Administration rules.
+Mr. Racine has extensive litigation experience and has had key responsibilities in federal district court cases, from the initial pleading stage through discovery, motions, claim construction, and trial.
+Much of his litigation practice involves complex and significant patent infringement disputes.
+He has had lead roles in Abbreviated New Drug Application (ANDA) litigations for blockbuster pharmaceuticals and has a keen understanding of the interplay of the Hatch-Waxman Act, the patent laws, and the Food and Drug Administration rules.

-Mr. Racine also has a very extensive and sophisticated opinion and due diligence practice involving a wide range of technologies, especially for large pharmaceutical companies, relating to licensing and acquisition opportunities.
-He has rendered countless opinions on complex patent validity, enforceability, and infringement questions in a variety of chemical and pharmaceutical technologies.
-Many of these opinions are in anticipation of litigation or as part of mergers, acquisitions, due diligence investigations, patent portfolio assessments, or licensing opportunities.
+Mr. Racine also has an extensive and sophisticated opinion and due diligence practice involving a wide range of technologies, with a specific focus in the pharmaceutical and chemical areas.
+He has rendered countless opinions on complex patent validity, enforceability, and infringement questions.
+Many of these opinions were in anticipation of litigation or as part of mergers, acquisitions, due diligence investigations, patent portfolio assessments and development, or licensing opportunities.

-- Represented GlaxoSmithKline in numerous ANDA patent litigations relating to a key drug, including a number of summary judgment successes and settlements.
+- Represented GlaxoSmithKline in numerous ANDA patent litigations relating to key drugs and vaccines, including a number of summary judgment successes and settlements.

-- Represented W.R.
-Grace’s Cryovac Division against charges of patent infringement by its polymeric films resulting in favorable settlements.
+- Viskase v.
+W.R.
+Grace (N.D.
+Ill.).
+Defended W.R.
+Grace's Cryovac Division against charges of patent infringement by its polymeric films, resulting in favorable settlements.

 - The District of Columbia Bar